awilli1186/wee-website/content/generator/config/sections.md

 ---code|label:Target---

-This specifies the file to which the content will be added.
+This specifies the file to which the content will be written to.

 ```javascript
 "target": "public_html/index.html"